 Not every welding application is high-tech and high-end.
-With steel, you’re getting a material that’s straightforward, robust, and cost-effective.
+With steel, you’re getting a material that’s straightforward, robust, and costeffective.
 And the exact same characteristics apply when welding this material.
-Gas metal arc welding is often used for steel, either in a manual or robot-controlled process.
-The push system is ideal for this application, and Fronius offers it as a configuration option for its flexible TPS/i welding platform.
-The push system has a simple design and is easy to use.
+Gas metal arc welding is often used for steel – either in a manual or robot-controlled process.
+The push system is ideal for this application.
+And Fronius offers it as a configuration option for its flexible TPS/i welding platform.
+The push system has a simple structure and is easy to use.
 It helps ensure high levels of system availability and optimizes system costs as far as procurement and operation are concerned.